seal-codes/webapp/ARCHITECTURE.md

 ## Deployment Architecture

-Zign.codes is designed as a privacy-focused, client-heavy application:
+seal.codes is designed as a privacy-focused, client-heavy application:

 ```mermaid
 flowchart TD